Wondering when to use worse vs. worst? Learn how to use them correctly, with lots of examples of worse and worst in sentences!

 - The second book in the series was worse than the first one.

 - Killing someone is worse than stealing from them.

 - Her previous boyfriend was annoying, but her current one is worse.

 - The food at this restaurant has gotten worse over the past few months.

 - A is bad, and B is worse.

-- Something is getting worse (becoming “more bad” compared to how it was before)
+- It’s getting worse (something becoming “more bad” compared to how it was before)

-We can say “even worse” to add extra emphasis to how bad the second thing is.
+However, we can say “even worse” to add extra emphasis to how bad the second thing is:

 Here are a few additional expressions using “worse”

 - it could be worse = this situation is not so terrible